priti163/priti163/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I am pursuing my MTech in Computer Science from the Netaji Subash University of          💡 &nbsp;Technology, New Delhi.\
+🎓 &nbsp;I am pursuing my MTech in Computer Science from the Netaji Subash University of Technology, New Delhi.\
-🌱 &nbsp;I am an aspiring front-end developer as well as a back-end developer who enjoys connecting the dots, be it ideas from different disciplines, people from different teams, or applications from I different.\
+🌱 &nbsp;I am an aspiring front-end developer as well as a back-end developer who enjoys 💡 &nbsp;connecting the dots, be it ideas from different disciplines, people from different teams, or applications from I different.\
 ✍️ &nbsp;My passion lies in solving business problems with my strong Data Structures and Agorithms.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\